A01752391/Videojuego/GDD.md

      - +1 additional minor piece (Knight or Bishop) placed to control the center,
      - +1 free superpower token in inventory at start.
 - _Victory:_ highest cumulative points after Round 2; if tied, next capture wins.
+- Post_Game: After each game a random powerup that wasnt unlocked before will be available to use and spawn in the next matches.

 ## _Level Design_